 Life happens.
 With constant competing priorities and engagements, there are always things which slide down the to-do list.
 Too often those simple tasks which get pushed to the side involve some of our most prized possessions.
 Jewelry cleaning is an essential part of the upkeep of your valuables, but making the time to stop at the jewelry store isn’t always the most convenient option.
 Your daily routine can lead to buildup on your jewelry.
 Lotion, soap, dust, and dirt can bury into the settings and clasps of jewelry and leave them looking dull and lifeless.
 From the pieces you wear every day to those you only bring out on the most special occasions, it’s a safe statement that all of your jewelry could use a good polish and cleaning.
 The good news is that you can clean much of your jewelry at home.
 While we recommend regular interval cleanings by a jeweler, there are several do-it-yourself tips and tricks that can bring back the sparkle you love on your favorite pieces of jewelry.

 The best way to clean tarnished silver and prevent your pieces from re-tarnishing as quickly is to use a good silver polish.
 Silver polish contains ingredients that dissolve and remove tarnish while leaving behind a protective coating which seals out dust and grime that leads to tarnish.
 Liquid polishes are easily able to soak into all the nooks and crannies, but they can be messy.
 Using a silver polish wipe is a quick alternative that conveniently cleans while avoiding any mess.
 You can also clean your silver with a few things found in your kitchen.
-Mixing a few drops of dish soap with warm water in a small bowl provides a simple cleaning solution.
+Mixing a few drops of Dawn Dishwashing Liquid Dish Soap with warm water in a small bowl provides a simple cleaning solution.
 Dip a cloth in the solution and rub silver jewelry to remove tarnish.
 Rinse the jewelry with clean cool water (don’t forget the drain stopper before rinsing) and buff to dry with a clean cloth.
 For more tarnished pieces, mix one-part water to three-parts baking soda and apply the paste to your jewelry with a lint-free cloth.
 After a few moments, rinse your jewelry very well in cool water and dry with a clean soft cloth.